awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-direct.md

    In the **Change set preview** section, check that AWS CloudFormation will make all the changes that you expect\.
 For example, you can check that AWS CloudFormation adds, removes, and modifies the resources that you intended to add, remove, or modify\.
 AWS CloudFormation generates this preview by creating a change set for the stack\.
 For more information, see [Updating stacks using change sets](using-cfn-updating-stacks-changesets.md)\.

-1. When you are satisifed with your changes, click **Update stack**\.
+1. When you are satisifed with your changes, choose **Update stack**\.
 **Note**
 At this point, you also have the option to view the change set to review your proposed updates more thoroughly\.
-To do so, click **View change set** instead of **Update stack**\.
+To do so, choose **View change set** instead of **Update stack**\.
 CloudFormation displays the change set generated based on your updates\.
-When you are ready to perform the stack update, click **Execute**\.
+When you are ready to perform the stack update, choose **Execute**\.

    CloudFormation displays the stack details page for your stack, with the **Events** pane selected\.
 Your stack now has a status of **UPDATE\_IN\_PROGRESS**\.
 After CloudFormation has successfully finished updating the stack, it sets the stack status to **UPDATE\_COMPLETE**\.